amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 Otherwise the compiler turns off all args checks!
 This is quite insane, I had no idea about this.
 You can use -Wstrict-prototypes to enforce this.

+On definition vs declaration, K&R say this:

+> 'Definition' refers to the place where the variable is created or assigned
+> storage; 'declaration' refers to places where the nature of the variable is
+> stated but no storage is allocated.

+K&R warn against the overuse of extern, which obviously suffers from all the issues that FP attempts to mitigate.
+K&R say we now know enough C to be pretty useful.